yanganto/s3handler/README.md

 let _ = handler.la();
 ```

-### :wrench: :wrench: :wrench: Async API is underdeveloping
+### Async API
-It is willing to take sugguestion.
+Basic CRUD is implemented, other advance features are under developing.
 use s3handler = { features = ["tokio"] }

 Download a file with async api